DNP Programs in Georgia

 - Community service projects

 DNP students in Georgia who do already possess specialty certification are eligible to apply upon graduation.
 Students may be certified in various NP specialties (Pediatric, Adult/ Gerontology, Psychiatric, Women's Health), midwifery, or emergency care.
 Students can also become certified as a CNS.
 Certification agencies should be nationally recognized, such as the following:

 - The American Association of Critical-Care Nurses (AACN)

 - The National Certification Corporation (NCC)

-Georgia is part of the enhanced Nurse Licensure Compact (eNLC) which means nurses who are licensed in other compact states can apply for multi-state licensure.
-DNP students who are not yet licensed as an APRN or clinical nurse specialist must apply for advanced-practice licensure in Georgia.
+Georgia is part of the enhanced Nurse Licensure Compact (NLC) which means nurses who are licensed in other compact states can apply for multi-state licensure.
+DNP students who are not yet licensed as an APRN or clinical nurse specialists must apply for advanced-practice licensure in Georgia.
 Requirements include:

 - Hold a current RN license